Psychologist

 Sex / Porn Addiction

-Definition of Sex and Pornography Addiction
+Understanding Sex and Pornography Addiction

 Addiction, as defined by the DSM 1V-TR of the American Psychiatric Association (APA), can, and does, take place to a wide range of things other than drug and alcohol use, Behaviors such as gambling, overeating, internet use, sex and pornography all can become addictive.
-In all cases, the term addiction describes a chronic pattern of behavior that continues despite the direct or indirect adverse consequences that result from engaging in the behavior.
+In all cases, the term addiction describes a chronic pattern of behavior that continues despite the negative consequences that result from engaging in the behavior.
 It is quite common for an addict to express the desire to stop the behavior, but find that they are unable to stop the addictive behavior.

 A key feature of sexually related addictions is its obsessive, unmanageable nature: a normal person might stare as they happen to drive past an attractive person, but an addict will drive around the block to stare again; and perhaps again.
 Or they may spend literally hours searching the net or reading pornography.
 Addicts can spend an extraordinary amount of time and money on their habit.

-It is important to distinguish between sexual addiction and sexual anorexia, as both can present similar behaviors, but effective treatment may be quite different.
+It is important to distinguish between sexual addiction and sexual anorexia as both can present similar behaviors, but effective treatment may be quite different.
 Aside from depression, it also must be established whether or not the presenting behaviors are due to obsessive-compulsive disorders, bipolar disorders, or some other problem.

 Religious and spiritual-based methods of treatment can often provide effective help.
 Examples of these spiritually based treatments are Sex Addicts Anonymous, Sexaholics Anonymous, and Sex and Love Addicts Anonymous that are based on the 12-step system of Alcoholics Anonymous.
 Other groups that provide similar treatment without AA's religious component include LifeRing Secular Recovery and Smart Recovery.
 Several other treatment modalities have proved to be effective, including various forms of group therapy and individual psychotherapy that deal with underlying psychological issues.
 The use of medication has proven to be very effective.